This post may contain affiliate links, and I earn from qualifying purchases. Please read our privacy policy.

 Perfect Waffles

-- Heat a waffle iron according to manufacturer's instructions.
+• Heat a waffle iron according to manufacturer's instructions.
 Spray the waffle iron with nonstick spray.
-Pour 1 cup of batter into the iron and allow to cook 3 to 4 minutes per side.
+Pour 1 cup of batter into the iron and allow to cook 3 to 6 minutes for each waffle.

 Here are a few more waffle recipes you might enjoy: